 Refusal to Cooperate: The SSA requires applicants to submit their treating doctors’ medical records.
 Failure to comply may result in the denial of SSD.
 For applicants who do not have a treating doctor, the SSA will request an examination with one of their doctors.
 Applicants who miss their appointments or refuse the consultative examinations may be denied.

 Fraud: The SSA may terminate an applicant’s benefits if they obtained SSD by lying on their application and may be prosecuted by the state of Florida for fraud.

 Short-Term Disability: To be eligible for SSD benefits, the SSA must determine that the injury or impairment will last for at least a year or will be fatal.
 Blind applicants are the only exception.

-Some individuals have long-term disability (LTD) insurance policies through their job, carry their own coverage, or have these policies worked into their pension plans.
-Similarly to Social Security Disability (SSD), LTD compensates disabled employees for a portion of the income they would have received if they were working.
-LTD has its own set of complicated rules and tests that determine eligibility and payout amounts, and, oftentimes, claimants are required to apply for SSD simultaneously.
+Some individuals have long-term disability (LTD) insurance policies through their jobs, carry their own coverage, or have these policies worked into their pension plans.
+Similarly to SSD, LTD compensates disabled employees for a portion of the income they would have received if they were working.
+LTD has its own set of complicated rules and tests that determine eligibility and payout amounts, and, oftentimes, claimants are required to apply for SSD and LTD simultaneously.
 While SSD policies have a set of standardized rules and procedures, those which govern LTD policies can vary.
 Insurance companies have a history of routinely denying LTD policy claims and may stop payment prematurely even if the individual is still sick, injured or disabled.

-If you have applied for long-term disability assistance and have had your claim denied or had your benefits end prematurely, contact our attorneys today for assistance.
+If you have applied for long-term disability (LTD) assistance and have had your claim denied or had your benefits end prematurely, contact us today for assistance.
 We may also be able to assist if you have not yet applied for benefits or have already been denied.